nisaruj/memz/README.md

 ### Prerequisites ###

 Before running the server, you will need MongoDB Database and Google's recaptcha secret key.
-You can check the links below.
+If you don't have one, check the links below.
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
 - [reCAPTCHA](https://www.google.com/recaptcha)